10mm vs. 45 ACP: Old Reliable, or New and Undeniable?

 Parting Shots

-Choosing your next semi-automatic handgun is never as easy as “I read one review, and now I’m ready to choose.”
-There are a lot of factors to consider beyond whether you want a Colt, Sig, or Glock.
+Choosing your next semi-automatic handgun is never easy.
+There are several factors to consider beyond whether you prefer a Colt, SIG, or Glock.

 Ammo Comparisons